ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Fix bullet glitch; they seem to be colliding with the wrong coordinates.
 POSSIBLE PROBLEM: using the same vector names for different calculations effects previous calculations?
 - [x] Add second door to level 12
 - [x] Create shrapnel class, which ejects from an exploded bullet
-- [ ] Edit bullets so they explode after X collisions
+- [x] Edit bullets so they explode after 5 collisions
 - [x] Edit bullets so they don’t disappear if the player dies
-- [ ] Edit shrapnel so they are removed ONLY when the level resets AND changes
 - [x] Create button item class, which makes doors appear
 - [x] Add locked doors, which unlock when a button-item is pressed
 - [x] Fix button-item glitch, where you have to be on the button to unlock the door
 - [x] Add button-item to and fix level 16
-- [ ] Put rotation indicator drawing in a different view, so it doesn't update after it reaches the end of its animation
+- [ ] Put rotation indicator drawing in a different view, so it doesn't update as fast or after it reaches the end of its animation
 - [x] Add text to level 16
 - [x] Add level skipping
 - [x] Keep track of beatenLevels